NOC-MSM/Caribbean/SCRIPTS/ERA5-Forcing.md

 ## Download the data

 Keep in mind that ERA5 reanalysis provide hourly output at 31km globally so it's a large dataset.
 The data are downloaded on the 0.25 degree regular grid with global coverage and a 1h resolution.

+The relevant surface level variables may be accessed at the [Copernicus Climate Data Store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=form).

 NEMO bulk flux formulation requires a set of inputs.
 Below is the table of variables to be downloaded :

 |  CDS Name |  ECMWF var name |  Type  | Units  |
 |----------------|:-------------:|:------:|:-----------:|